inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 The meek don't want it.
 What this country needs is a dime that will buy a good five-cent bagel.
 In God we trust; all else we walk through.
-Many husbands go broke on the money their wives save on sales.
+Many husbands go broke on the money their wives save on s.
 Dungeons and Dragons is just a lot of Saxon Violence.
 There's a way out of any cage.
 		-- Captain Christopher Pike, "The Menagerie" ("The Cage"),